 - Impact on Historical Neighborhood

 - Proposed arena will impact the historical nature of the neighborhood – 7 buildings on the National Register of Historic Places in the NNE, 3 are across the street from the arena.
-Historic homes have already been torn down on the block where the proposed arena will be built.
+Historic homes have already been demolished on the block where the proposed arena will be built.

 - Proposed arena will be out of scale with surrounding historic structures and the college.